 - 1. The data source.
 This is specified in the CONNECTION option. - 2.
 The remote table or view to access.
-This can be specified within the connection string or using specific CONNECT options. - The column definitions.
-This can be also left to CONNECT to find them using the discovery MariaDB feature.
+This can be specified within the connection string or using specific CONNECT options. - 3.
+The column definitions.
+This can be also left to CONNECT to find them using the discovery MariaDB feature. - 4.
+The optional Quoted option.
+Can be set to 1 to quote the identifiers in the query sent to the remote server.
+This is required if columns or table names can contain blanks.

-The way this works is by establishing a connection to the external data source and by sending it an SQL statement24 enabling to execute the original query.
+The way this works is by establishing a connection to the external data source and by sending it an SQL statement30 enabling to execute the original query.
 To enhance performance, it is necessary to have the remote data source do the maximum processing.
 This is needed in particular to reduce the amount of data returned by the data source.